ourcodingclub/ourcodingclub.github.io/_posts/2018-01-06-occurrence.md

    theme_map() +
    geom_point(alpha = 0.5, size = 2, colour = "aquamarine3"))  # alpha controls the transparency, 1 is fully transparent

- # Putting brackets around the whole ggplot code means that you will
- # create and display the beluga.map object

- # If don't have brackets, you have to run this line of code to see your map
- # beluga.map
- # To view the map in a new window, run the following
- # dev.new()
- # beluga.map
 ```

+Note that putting your entire ggplot code in brackets () creates the graph and then shows it in the plot viewer.
+If you don't have the brackets, you've only created the object.
+You would then have to call the object such that it will be displayed by just typing `beluga.map` after you've created the "beluga.map" object.

 __`ggplot2` works with aesthetics.
 That is the `aes` argument which "maps" your variables to the `x` and `y` axises.__